african adventures along the river nile & beyond

 Indeed, just weeks after booking our flights to Egypt, a plane carrying over two hundred Russian tourists was blown out of the sky by a bomb which had been planted on board at the resort of Sharm el-Sheikh.
 There are now no UK originating flights to the resort - hitting the Egyptians where it hurts: its tourist economy.
 We therefore entered Egypt at a troubled time but were buoyed by UK Foreign Office advice that the Nile valley region, where we'd be spending all of our time, was relatively safe .
 Still, I would be lying if I said we had not seriously considered cancelling our plans entirely.
 Unbeknown to us though, our time in the north African country was to coincide with the fifth anniversary of the Arab Spring in Egypt and this accounted for the tanks, machine-gun wielding army personnel at roadblocks and snipers in watchtowers we were to see stationed at every key landmark we passed by.
 If there was going to be another uprising, it would happen in January 2016 - and the government was flexing its muscles.
 We hoped that the increased threat of terrorism would ironically make Egypt safer than ever.
 After all, if the Egyptians can't guarantee tourists' safety at its renowned pyramids and temples their economy would be doomed; they simply cannot afford for anything to go wrong.
 As we were to discover, being part of a vastly reduced tourist population was to have both its advantages and disadvantages.

-the gargantuan egyptian capital & the biggest city in africa
+egyptian capital & largest city in africa

 Cairo is one of the world's greatest mega cities and is home to nearly twenty two million people.
 It comes with all of the craziness, smells, dust, scintillating sights - and potential problems - that this statistic implies.
 It's the kind of city that I love being in.
 The five days we spent there were barely enough to see this wonderful place: in Cairo everything is a potentially beautiful photograph which speaks so much of place.
 This was probably the longest I'd spent in any capital city abroad and yet still felt like I'd barely scratched the surface.
 Lots of people travel to Cairo as a stepping stone to seeing the Pyramids at Giza.
 Of course, Cairo is a destination in its own right and fully deserves a sizeable chunk of itinerary time.
 The city's Islamic district is one of the places where you can be assured of not being hassled to within an inch of your life.
 Sauntering through its streets admiring some of the most ornate stone mosques and historic wooden balconies I have ever seen, people spoke (and shouted) only to welcome us to Cairo.
 This is a part of the city for locals and, as such, things for sale here are often aimed at the local market only.
 No tourist is going to buy a large tea urn or Islamic finial destined for the top of a mosque.
 Cairo can be such a nice place when the 'cash nexus' is removed and visitors are seen as welcome guests rather than just potential spenders.